helloworld22-joshua/chrome/README.md

 *You can use the backgrounds under /wallpapers* *Notice: While you can use gifs as your wallpaper I experienced some bugs such as poor performance*

-### User CSS
-Some of the code comes from here: https://github.com/ranmaru22/firefox-vertical-tabs